Interested in learning about my experience making money with RewardStyle/LTK? Good because I’m about to tell all!

 In my experience with Wayfair, that first sale didn’t move into the “Closed” phase until Thursday May 19, 71 days from the purchase date, or just over 2 months later.
 The second and third sales (from March 25 and 27 respectively) “Closed” on Thursday June 15, or 82 days from the earlier sale.
 Surprisingly, just two days later on June 17, the next sale from April 3 was marked “Closed” 75 days later.

-RewardStyle only makes payments via Paypal once you reach the $100 threshold.
+RewardStyle only makes payments via Paypal once you reach a $25 threshold.
 Be sure to sign up for an account because this is the only payment processor they allow you to use.
 At that point, payments are made on Friday every two weeks, and a $1 charge is incurred for each payout.

 On Friday June 30, I finally received my first RewardStyle payment!
 Paypal sent me the following email:

 Between the day I was accepted to RewardStyle and the day I got my first payment, 140 days had passed, or 4 months and 20 days.
 The wait was totally worth it though!

 So there you have it.
 That’s my experience earning money with RewardStyle.
 I hope this inspires you to apply to their network!

 Feel free to leave a comment below with any questions!

 9/9/2017 Update: My first West Elm sale from the spring has finally been marked “Closed.”
 It was made on April 13, and marked closed on September 9, 150 days later.
 Obviously waiting 5 months to be paid is a huge letdown, but there isn’t much I can do.
 My commissions from West Elm have been quite large happily so I will continue linking to them.
 I’m still waiting on Serena & Lily sales to close as well so I’ll be sure to write an update when they do.

 9/11/2017 Update: My Serena & Lily sale from May 4 has finally closed, just over 4 months later.